Enrique Alciati: Career

 He began his career in Marseille as a sculptor following the French school.
 In 1886, he received an honorable mention for his works in the Salon des Artistes Français, where he exhibited regularly until 1913.
 In all his works Alciati adhered to the classical tradition, while the influence of Rodin is also quite prominent.

 It is thought he moved to Mexico City in 1889, where he quickly won critical acclaim for his marble and bronze busts of Mexican personalities.
 In 1891 he was commissioned by the Mexican government to create statues of national heroes for Paseo de la Reforma, in Mexico City.
-Of special mention is the statue of Colonel Miguel López, for which Alciati won prizes at the 1893 World's Columbian Exposition in Chicago and the 1895 World's Fair in Atlanta.
+Of special mention is the statue of Colonel Miguel López, for which Alciati won prizes at the 1893 World's Columbian Exposition in Chicago and the 1895 World's Fair in Atlanta, Georgia.

 Alciati was appointed professor of sculpture, decoration and modelling at the Escuela Nacional de Bellas Artes in 1895.
-At the beginning of the 20th century he was commissioned by then President Porfirio Díaz to create most of the sculptures for the Independence Column in Mexico City under the direction of Antonio Rivas Mercado.
+At the beginning of the 20th century he was commissioned by the then President Porfirio Díaz to create most of the sculptures for the Independence Column in Mexico City under the direction of Antonio Rivas Mercado.
 While he made the marbles in Mexico and Florence, he cast the bronzes exclusively in the Italian city.